Les Arbres Boivent De L’eau Dans Les Roches

 Science and Vie Magazine (Dec 2021)

-Check out my most recent paper (published in Nature, September, 2021) where we use a combination of field and remotely sensed data to estimate the extent and frequency of bedrock water use by woody plants across the continental U.S. We find that forests commonly exist on shallow soils underlain by bedrock and that bedrock water, in the form of rock moisture and groundwater, is likely a critical source for transpiration for many ecosystems.
+Check out my paper (published in Nature, September, 2021) where we use a combination of field and remotely sensed data to estimate the extent and frequency of bedrock water use by woody plants across the continental U.S. We find that forests commonly exist on shallow soils underlain by bedrock and that bedrock water, in the form of rock moisture and groundwater, is likely a critical source for transpiration for many ecosystems.

-Contact me at erica.mccormick@utexas.edu.
+Contact me at ericamcc [at] stanford [dot] edu

 Science and Vie Magazine (Dec 2021)